sidhartha07/employee-manager-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+# About the Project

+This is a frontend application developed using Angular for listing the employee details.

+Functionalities includes adding new employees, updating and deleting existing employees and listing all the employees.

+User Interface is built completely using Angular and Bootstrap.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.